 From then on, Bowery truly worked his agenda in a whirlwind of TV/club PAs and photo/video shoots.
-He also notably joined Michael Clark’s troupe at Sadler’s Wells, performed as Raw Sewage, later on as Minty, and modelled for Lucian Freud.
+He notably joined Michael Clark’s troupe at Sadler’s Wells, also performed as Raw Sewage, later on as Minty, and modelled for Lucian Freud.

-Leigh’s real talent lay in the way he could transmute into a gobsmacking art form and the platform that suited it best was clubland.
+Leigh’s real talent lay in the way he could transmute into a gobsmacking art form and the platform that suited it the best was clubland.

-Who knows what else he could’ve achieved, had he lived longer?

-Since his untimely death at the end of 1994, someone has yet to get anywhere near the vacant disco throne that he left behind.
+Who knows what else Bowery could’ve achieved had he lived?
+One thing is certain, since his untimely death at the very end of 1994, someone has yet to get anywhere near the vacant disco throne he left behind.

-Scroll down and click if images don’t automatically roll out to the bottom of the page.
+Scroll down and click if images don’t automatically roll out.
 Click on any image to enlarge.